Global Advances in Research

 The College of Arts and Sciences contributes to creative innovations and technological advancements that fuel the economic growth of Washington state and the nation.

-CAS faculty experts engage in a wide range of endeavors, from improving health care and making nutritional advances to solving environmental problems and bolstering national security, and from creating just and sustainable societies to improving cultural understanding and international relations and developing new materials and industries worldwide.
+CAS faculty experts engage in a wide range of endeavors, from improving health care and making nutritional advances to solving environmental problems and bolstering national security, and from encouraging sustainable societies to improving cultural understanding to developing new materials for industry.

 Political scientist Travis Ridout is working to increase the transparency of the electoral process through the Wesleyan Media Project, a nonpartisan initiative to comprehensively track and analyze political ads run by candidates, parties, and special interest groups.

 Washington State University has one of the nation’s largest radiochemistry research programs and awards approximately half of the nation’s doctoral degrees each year.
 Radiochemist Nathalie Wall’s research provides valuable data for the cleanup and storage of nuclear waste.

 WSU psychologists and sleep researchers created the first-ever laboratory experiment that simulates how sleep loss affects critical aspects of decision making in high-stakes, real-world situations.
 Their breakthrough work provides a new understanding of how going without sleep for long periods can lead doctors, first responders, military personnel, and others in crisis situations to make catastrophic decisions.

 Brian Tissot's marine research on reef recovery shows how a mix of science- and community-based management can reconcile competing interests to conserve a treasured ocean resource.